laurent22/joplin/README.md

 In the **desktop application** or **mobile application**, select "OneDrive" as the synchronisation target in the config screen.
 Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar and follow the instructions.

-In the **terminal application**, to initiate the synchronisation process, type `:sync`.
+In the **terminal application**, to initiate the synchronisation process, type `: sync`.
 You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).

 # Encryption